There is a big difference between feeling positive about your body and the body positivity movement, but it can be a very nuanced topic to understand.

 While it is still totally possible and common for people in straighter size bodies to dislike their bodies and relationships with food, it is not the same as experiencing the kind of systemic discrimination and oppression that people in larger bodies experience every single day.

-What You Can Do To Stop the Co-Opting
+What You Can Do To Stop Co-Opting Body Positivity

 There is still judgment for people in larger bodies who embrace the body positivity movement in the same way that people in non-marginalized bodies do.
 By being clearer and discerning with the terms that we use on social media and in real life, we can stop the systematic oppression found in the body positivity movement and start including the people who might not look like you.